glycerine/offheap/README.md

 When GC pauses are long because you've got big hash tables in Go, you need an off-heap hash-table.

- The purpose here is to have hash table that can work away from Go's Garbage Collector, to avoid long GC pause times.
+ The purpose here is to have a hash table that can work away from Go's Garbage Collector, to avoid long GC pause times.

  We accomplish this by writing our own Malloc() and Free() implementation (see malloc.go) which requests memory directly from the OS.
- The keys, values, and entire hash table is kept on off-heap storage.
+ The keys, the values, and the entire hash table itself is kept in this off-heap storage.
 This storage can also optionally be backed by memory mapped file for speedy persistence and fast startup times.

  See offheap.go for all the interesting code.
 Modify val_t to hold you values, and key_t to contain your keys.
 Current sample code for int64, []byte, and string keys are provided.
-For speed, xxhash64 is used to produce uint64 hashes of strings and []byte.
+For speed, [xxhash64](https://github.com/OneOfOne/xxhash) is used to produce uint64 hashes of strings and []byte.

  Note that all your key and values should be inline in the Cell.
 If you point back into the go-heap, such values maybe garbage collected by